Grand Duchess Charlotte Bridge: Development of Kirchberg's European District

 Though the EC, and later the European Union (EU), never decided on a single a seat for their basis, construction of the Grand Duchess Charlotte Bridge made it possible for Luxembourg City to today be considered one of the EU's three de facto capitals.
 Among other institutions based on Kirchberg are the Court of Justice of the EU, the European Investment Bank and the European Court of Auditors.
 The establishment of the European district in Kirchberg, led to the further successful urban development of the quarter promoted by the FondsKirchberg.

 In 2016, for the fiftieth anniversary of the bridge, a postage stamp made by the German artist, Anita Wünschmann, and a 2 euro commemorative coin were issued.

 Suicides

 Between the Grand Duchess Charlotte Bridge's opening in 1966 and the present day, more than 100 people have committed suicide by jumping off the bridge.
-In 1991, Luxembourgish director Geneviève Mersch (lb) shot a short 21-minute documentary, called "The Red Bridge" (lb), in which residents of Pfaffenthal, below the bridge detailed their gruesome and macabre experiences upon witnessing the aftermath of the suicides.
+In 1991, Luxembourgish director Geneviève Mersch shot a short 21-minute documentary, called "The Red Bridge" (lb), in which residents of Pfaffenthal, below the bridge detailed their gruesome and macabre experiences upon witnessing the aftermath of the suicides.
 In 1993 the Luxembourgish government decided to erect a Plexiglas safety barrier to prevent more suicides from happening.
 As part of renovation work on the bridge, these were replaced in 2017, with the new stainless steel slat design.